 The New Zealand SBT fishery was constrained by a national catch limit of 420t per year between 1989 and 2008/09.
 New Zealand set a TAC of 532t for the 2009/10 fishing year, in reflection of the allocation decisions made at CCSBT16 in 2009.
 New Zealand subsequently advised CCSBT that its catches in 2010 and 2011 would average 570t.
 Taking into account unfished commercial Annual Catch Entitlements carried over from the 2009 fishing year, the total available catch to the New Zealand fishery in 2010 was 570t.
+New Zealand's TAC has been set in accordance with the Management Procedure since its adoption by the CCSBT.
 During the few occasions historically when New Zealand exceeded its catch limit, the subsequent year's catch limit has been reduced to adjust for the over-catch (Figure 1; Table 1).